Gamma-convergence of a nonlocal perimeter arising in adversarial machine learning: Introduction

 Since its introduction a significant body of literature has evolved around adversarial training, both focusing on its empirical performance and improvement (see the survey \cite{bai2021recent}), and its theoretical understanding.
 Since the purpose of this article is primarily of theoretical nature, we restrict our discussion to the latter developments.
 As it turns out, adversarial training has intriguing connections within mathematics.
 Firstly, it was noted in different works that adversarial training is strongly connected to optimal transport.
 This was explored in the binary classification case, where $\Y = \{0,1\}$ and $\ell$ equals the $0$-$1$-loss, in a series of works, see \cite{pydi2020adversarial,trillos2022adversarial,bhagoji2019lower,pydi2021many} and the references therein.
 Only recently these results were generalized to the multi-class case where $\Y=\{1,2,\dots,K\}$ by Garc\'ia Trillos et al. in \cite{trillos2022multimarginal} who characterize the associated adversarial training problem in terms of a multi-marginal optimal transport problem.
 Secondly, it was already observed by Finlay and Oberman in \cite{finlay2021scaleable} that asymptotically, meaning for very small values of $\eps>0$ in \labelcref{eq:AT}, adversarial training is related to a regularization problem, where the gradient of the loss function is penalized in a suitable norm:

 Here $\X$ is assumed to be a Banach space and $\norm{\cdot}_*$ is the corresponding dual norm.
 While these connections were mostly formal, C. and N. Garc\'ia Trillos in \cite{garcia2022regularized} made them rigorous in the context of adversarial training for residual neural networks.
 Still even there the relation between adversarial training and regularization was of asymptotic type, in particular, not allowing statements about the relation of minimizers of \labelcref{eq:AT,eq:reg_AT}.
 Furthermore, in \cite{trillos2022adversarial} Garc\'ia Trillos and Murray regard adversarial training in the form of \labelcref{eq:AT} for binary classifiers as evolution with artificial time $\eps$ and relate it to \labelcref{eq:reg_AT} with a perimeter regularization at time $\eps=0$.
-A different approach was taken in their work together with the first author of this paper \cite{bungert2022geometry} where, again in the binary classification case, it was shown that adversarial training is equivalent to a non-local regularization problem:
+A different approach was taken in their work together with the first author of this paper \cite{bungert2022geometry} where, again in the binary classification case \ksr{and for $\ell$ the $0$-$1$-loss}, it was shown that adversarial training is equivalent to a non-local regularization problem:

-Here $\TV_\eps(\cdot;\mu)$ denotes a nonlocal total variation functional, which depends on the data measure $\mu$.
-The set of classifiers can be the set of characteristic functions of Borel sets $\C_\mathrm{char} = \{\chi_A \st A \in \mathfrak B(\X)\}$ or the set of ``soft classifiers'' $\C_\mathrm{soft} = \{u : \X \to [0,1]\}$ which live in a Lebesgue space equipped with a suitable measure on $\X$.
+Here $\TV_\eps(\cdot;\bm{\rho})$ denotes a nonlocal total variation functional depending on \ksr{the measures $\bm{\rho}:=(\rho_0,\rho_1)$ defined as $\rho_i := \mu(\cdot\times\{i\}$) for $i\in\{0,1\}$ which are---up to normalization---the conditional distributions of the two classes describing their respective likelihoods.} The set of classifiers can be the set of characteristic functions of Borel sets $\C_\mathrm{char} = \{\chi_A \st A \in \mathfrak B(\X)\}$ or the set of ``soft classifiers'' $\C_\mathrm{soft} = \{u : \X \to [0,1]\}$ which live in a Lebesgue space equipped with a suitable measure on $\X$.
 In this paper existence of solutions for adversarial training was proven, which included suitable relaxations of the objective function in \labelcref{eq:TV_AT} to a lower semi-continuous function, the construction of precise representatives, and the insight that the model with $\C_\mathrm{soft}$ is a convex relaxation of the model with $\C_\mathrm{char}$.
 Furthermore, regularity properties of the decision boundaries of solutions are investigated.